Courtesy: Fishermens News

 “It is important that the mechanical aspects of the fishing boat are up to speed: the hydraulic systems, the piping and stuff, so you don’t have accidents at sea,” Wall said.
 “Oil spills at sea are very dangerous.”

-Among the repairs and maintenance that commercial vessels have spent money on at his shop in the past couple of years, he said, are shafting, propellers, bearings, engine realignments, welding work and structure reinforcements.
+Among the repairs and maintenance that commercial vessels have spent money on at his shop in the past couple of years, he said, are shafting, propellers, bearings, engine realignments, welding work, and structural reinforcements.

 “When they come in, they all have a bottom job put on – that means hydroblast (hull cleaning) and painting the bottoms,” he told Fishermen’s News.
 “Sometimes it’s a quick job, they just top-coat the existing paint.
 And sometimes we take it all the way off and start all over and put a four-coat system on it.”